 I can appreciate why Mr D is unhappy with the redress recommended.
-His view is he's lost out on the contribution amounts and the tax relief included on top of those amounts forever.
-But he hasn't lost the contributions, the funds that he didn't contribute to the pension due to the restrictions of his allowance he will retain to use for other purposes.
+His view is Mrs D has lost out on the contribution amounts and the tax relief included on top of those amounts forever.
+But she hasn't lost the contributions, the funds that she didn't contribute to the pension due to the restrictions of her allowance she will retain to use for other purposes.
 The tax relief I agree has been lost for now.
-The investigator's redress compensates Mr D for lost growth on that tax relief for ten years.
+The investigator's redress compensates Mrs D for lost growth on that tax relief for ten years.

-I appreciate this is not a perfect solution and doesn't put Mr D into the position he would've been in immediately.
+I appreciate this is not a perfect solution and doesn't put Mrs D into the position she would've been in immediately.
 But that simply isn't possible due to the contribution limits that apply to personal pensions, so a fair and reasonable approach to putting things right has to be produced rather than an exact one.
 And I am required to be impartial and fair in my decision making and redress awards.

-Mr D has undoubtedly lost out on the tax relief and the growth on the missed contributions in the short term.
-But as the investigator has said, if Mr D in the future does not use his full allowance, he will be able to use these funds then and receive tax relief, if he chooses to do so.
-And in the meantime Mr D could invest the money he retained outside the pension until this point occurs to mitigate any losses in investment growth.
-As well as the money he receives upfront as redress.
+Mrs D has undoubtedly lost out on the tax relief and the growth on the missed contributions in the short term.
+But as the investigator has said, if Mrs D in the future does not use her full allowance, she will be able to use these funds then and receive tax relief, if she chooses to do so.
+And in the meantime Mrs D could invest the money she retained outside the pension until this point occurs to mitigate any losses in investment growth.
+As well as the money she receives upfront as redress.

-I appreciate Mr D has a plan in place currently to maximise his pension contributions, but I have thought carefully about whether this is more likely than not to be carried out fully until retirement - which is 20+ years' away.
+I appreciate Mrs D has a plan in place currently to maximise her pension contributions, but I have thought carefully about whether this is more likely than not to be carried out fully until retirement - which is 20+ years' away.
 And I do think it's unlikely that those plans will continue forever until retirement.
 So much could change in that time, there could be new priorities for their money, life events, they may want capital for re-investment, their businesses may not be as profitable, they could sell up, legislation could change and so on.
-So, I don't think it is fair to redress them on the basis of the tax relief being lost forever and Mr and Mrs D maximising their personal allowances up until retirement.
+So, I don't think it is fair to redress them on the basis of the tax relief being lost forever and

+Mr and Mrs D maximising their personal allowances up until retirement.
 I think it is more likely than not that Mr and Mrs D will be able to mitigate their position at some point in the future.

 Also in considering what is fair to put things right, I also have to consider the context within which the mistake occurred.
-It's clear that making the payments in time for the end of the tax year was very important to Mr D. And the fact that they were not has caused him trouble and upset.
-But by leaving it to the very last day of the tax year, Mr D created the situation where any mistake or delay would result in those contribution allowances being lost.
+It's clear that making the payments in time for the end of the tax year was very important to Mr and Mrs D. And the fact that they were not has caused them trouble and upset.
+But by leaving it to the very last day of the tax year, they created the situation where any mistake or delay would result in those contribution allowances being lost.
 All of the risk was put on NatWest completing the payment within a day.
-I understand Mr D said he was waiting for calculations of his allowances to be received and then was away until the 5 April and this was the first time he could get to the branch.
-But the fact remains by leaving something to the last possible moment meant that any delay would have the consequences that Mr D has now suffered.
+I understand Mr D said he was waiting for calculations of their allowances to be received and then was away until the 5 April and this was the first time they could get to the branch.
+But the fact remains by leaving something to the last possible moment meant that any delay would have the consequences that Mrs D has now suffered.